 Co-Founder and Brand Strategist for Munich-based Branding & Digital Creative Agency Serious Business.

-While there is a growing supply of independent work the need for modern marketplaces that facilitate the collaboration between organisations and freelancers is increasing.
+While there is a growing supply of independent work, the need for modern marketplaces that facilitate the collaboration between organizations and freelancers is increasing.
 This is where COMATCH comes in.

 Company Spotlight: COMATCH

 Ever heard of the gig economy?
 Call it freelancer, independent consultant, or expert, and no matter if you look at our design industry or the consultant industry, wherever professional services are needed there is a growing trend towards independent work.
 More and more people are taking the leap to become a one-man company and this trend will be fueled even more so by the current crisis.

 COMATCH was founded in 2015 in Berlin and has quickly become the leading online marketplace for independent consultants and industry experts in Europe.
 A brand that is both tech-driven but retains a strong personal touch with collaboration at its heart.

 5 months ago we embarked on a journey to the depths of this often called new economy and the essence of collaboration by kicking off a rebranding project with the COMATCH team.
 Since then we haven’t simply evolved an identity but we’ve experienced a great collaboration and learned a lot about what the future holds in terms of independent careers, so let’s dive into a few things we’ve learned about the future of collaboration.